SERVIR-Amazonia/trinidad-and-tobago-training/flood-mapping-gee/classification-s1.md

 *Create a new script for this workflow*

-In this session we will classify flooded land covers from Sentinel1 SAR scenes.
-We will focus in on specific SAR scenes collected during 'normal' conditions, and after a major flooding event.
+In this session we will train a classifer to predict flooded land covers using Sentinel1 SAR scenes collected in both dry and wet seasons.

-**Classification Workflow**
+**General Supervised Classification Workflow**

-1. Load the image or images to be classified
+Step 1.
+Load the image or images to be classified

-2. Gather the training data:
+Step 2.
+Gather the training data:
   * Collect training data to teach the classifier
   * Collect representative samples of backscatter for each landcover class of interest

-3. Create the training dataset:
+Step 3.
+Create the training dataset:
   * Overlay the training areas over the images of interest
   * Extract backscatter for those areas

-4. Train the classifier and run the classification
+Step 4.
+Train the classifier and run the classification

-5. Validate your results
+Step 5.
+Validate your results

 **Identify Area of Interest**